nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 - `$SLURM_ARRAY_JOB_ID` (job id for the array)
 - `$SLURM_ARRAY_TASK_ID` (job array index value)

+### MPI jobs

+For MPI jobs you need to set `--ntasks` to a value larger than 1, or if you want more control of task layout set `--ntasks-per-node` and `--node` instead.

 ### OpenMP jobs

-For OpenMP jobs you will need to set `--cpus-per-task` to a value larger than 1.
+For OpenMP jobs you need to set `--cpus-per-task` to a value larger than 1.
 Our Slurm prolog will then set OMP_NUM_THREADS equal to that number.

 ### Hyperthreading